 Darwin was a great proponent of the new miracle substance chloroform, whose anaesthetic properties were first discovered by Scottish obstetrician James Young Simpson in 1847.

 The Darwins were also very early adopters of chloroform.
-In 1848, just a year after Simpson first used it, Darwin’s wife, Emma is believed to have received chloroform during the birth of their son, Frances.
+In 1848, just a year after Simpson first used it, Darwin’s wife, Emma, is believed to have received chloroform during the birth of their son Francis.
 She was to receive chloroform during all her subsequent acts of labour.
 Indeed, so impressed was he with chloroform’s miraculous powers that Darwin (who, in his youth, had trained to be a doctor) wasn’t beyond administering it to his wife himself, if a suitably qualified doctor wasn’t available.
 During the birth of their son Leonard in 1850, as Darwin reported to his friend John Stevens Henslow:

 I was so bold during my wifes confinement which are always rapid, as to administer Chloroform, before the Dr . came & I kept her in a state of insensibility of 1 & ½ hours & she knew nothing from first pain till she heard that the child was born.—It is the grandest & most blessed of discoveries.

 The use of chloroform during childbirth was highly controversial (which is hardly surprising, bearing in mind how new it was).
 But, as we have seen, Darwin was quick to recommend it to his friends.
 In 1854, his friend Joseph Dalton Hooker reported:

 I did give the Chloroform as before & with the best effect, though the Doctor was horribly prejudiced against it: & he having delv’d.
 3–4000 women without it that is perhaps not to be wondered at.